VuHuyNhatMinh/smart-building/README.md

 # ABOUT

-This is the dev branch for this project.
+This is the main branch for this project.

-This branch will be updated every 8 weeks.
+This branch has tags and release products.

 # AUTHORS